Prosecutor Damon Tyner: ‘What’s Going On’ at Intersection of Law and Race

 Perhaps it was the pandemic which deprived us of society’s distractions, such as sporting events, movies, the theatre, or simply eating a meal in a restaurant, but America awakened from its slumber on May 25, 2020, when George Floyd was murdered in Minneapolis.
 People were generally outraged that a police officer would cut the air flow off by placing his knee on Mr. Floyd’s neck in an attempt to detain him over a twenty dollar dispute.
 However, the cracks in our democracy were on vivid display as there were many people who could not (still do not) understand the outrage voiced by the voiceless.

-Some ask, “why do these thugs have to loot and destroy property,” but they fail to ponder, “why do unarmed Black and Latino people die at the hands of law enforcement at a disproportionate rate than their white counterparts.
-According to a data base of police fatalities maintained by The Washington Post since 2015, Blacks and Latinos die at the hands of law enforcement eight times the rate of white people although their combined population is only about twenty percent of the white population.
-This alarming statistic requires us, as a society, to ask, “what’s going on?”
+According to a database of police fatalities maintained by The Washington Post since 2015, Blacks and Latinos die at the hands of law enforcement eight times the rate of white people although their combined population is only about twenty percent of the white population.
+This alarming statistic requires us, as a society, to ask, “What’s going on?”

 Over the past three years, I have been asked to speak about race and its tortured relationship to the law on many occasions in different forums.
 I have been asked in my capacity as a former Superior Court Judge who adjudicated cases in the Criminal Division and Family Division, as the current County Prosecutor (the Chief Law Enforcement Officer of Atlantic County), and particularly as the first person of color to serve in this capacity.
 I was sworn in as the County Prosecutor in 2017, only 180 years after the first County Prosecutor, named Joseph White, took the oath in 1837.

-Quite frankly, as a young black man growing up, none of that mattered outside of my hometown of Atlantic City.
-I was given the same talk that so many of my peers were given, and the one we now give to our children, on how to interact and speak with a law enforcement officer to ensure that they survive the encounter.
-Consider that we live in a society where some consider getting out of receiving a traffic ticket during an encounter with police, “lucky,” while others consider getting home alive, “lucky.”
+Quite frankly, as a young Black man growing up, none of that mattered outside of my hometown of Atlantic City.
+I was given the same talk so many of my peers were given, and the one we now give to our children, on how to interact and speak with a law enforcement officer to ensure that they survive the encounter.
+Consider that we live in a society where some consider getting out of receiving a traffic ticket during an encounter with police “lucky,” while others consider getting home alive “lucky.”

 So how do we change the narrative of this tragic story?
 We have heard calls for “defund the police.”
 I disagree.
 We should ensure full funding of education, social services, and law enforcement.
 Yet others, such as Attorney General William Barr, have suggested that we close our eyes and stick our fingers in our ears because, according to the Attorney General’s testimony before Congress on July 28, 2020, “systemic racism does not exist.”
 I disagree.
 As the Chief Law Enforcement Officer of this County, it would not have taken 180 years for someone who looks like me to occupy the office, if systemic racism did not exist.
 When you consider that in the entire history of the State of New Jersey and all twenty one counties, only three of the sixty-one Attorney Generals have been persons of color (Hon.
 Peter Harvey, Hon.
 Paula Dow, and Hon.
 Gurbir Grewal) and only ten persons of color, including myself, have been confirmed for full terms as county prosecutors.